ampel360/Robbbo-T/README.md

 END;
 $$ LANGUAGE plpgsql;

--- Apply the trigger to tables that have 'updated_at' -- Example for 'models' table:
+-- Example of how to apply the trigger (repeat for all tables with 'updated_at'):
 -- CREATE TRIGGER set_timestamp_models
 -- BEFORE UPDATE ON models
 -- FOR EACH ROW
 -- EXECUTE FUNCTION trigger_set_timestamp();

--- (Repeat for other tables: domains, autonomy_levels, functional_classes, subtypes, object_instances, object_configurations, registry_users, federation_nodes)
+-- Initial Data Population

--- Initial Data Population (Example - truncated for brevity, full list in original SQL) INSERT INTO domains (domain_code, name, description) VALUES ('AS', 'Air System', 'Systems operating primarily in Earths atmosphere'), ('SP', 'Space System', 'Systems operating primarily in space');
+INSERT INTO domains (domain_code, name, description) VALUES ('AS', 'Air System', 'Systems operating primarily in Earths atmosphere'), ('SP', 'Space System', 'Systems operating primarily in space');